Basile-Mbasha/UltimateSketch/README.md

 - Select
 - View in browser

-And a general grid background and Theme selection to assist users with the drawing experience.
+And a general grid background to assist users with the drawing experience.

 ## Tools Used